-The employment sector with the most employees in 2000 was Ag/Forestry/Fishing and Hunting / Mining.
+The employment sector with the most employees in 2000 was Ag./forestry/Fishing/and Hunting and Mining.
 This sector employed 920 people or 28.8% of the total employed residents in 2000.
 In 2010, the largest employment sector was Educational, health, and social services with 796 employees or 25.0% of the total.
 In 2020, Educational, health, and social services continued to be the leading employment sector.
-Cherry County has seen major fluctuations during the time period from 2000 to 2019.
+Cherry County has seen major fluctuations during the time period in Figure 4.7.